 Surgical methods of vision correction have made it possible for many people to function at a consistently high level in a wide variety of duties and occupations.
 Particularly in the context of active duty service in hostile situations, often including adverse climate conditions, contact lens wear is not always a reliable form of vision correction.
 Neither, for that matter, is the use of prescription eyeglasses.
 This has been recognized by all branches of the US military, and now each branch of the Armed Forces has its own policy regarding vision correction treatment.
 We present here a brief overview of the prevailing policies for each branch of the US Armed Forces as we understand them.
 We also provide links to relevant sites where more detailed information can be obtained directly from the appropriate service website.
 It is imperative that every individual contemplating military service, or already engaged in same, become familiar with the specific regulations pertaining to surgical vision correction for their chosen or assigned branch of service.
-For instance, while PRK (aka "surface treatment") is permitted by the US Navy for all Special Warfare personnel and pilots, LASIK is at this time not permitted for these duty classifications; and would disqualify from active duty.
 While we can offer information and guidance on a web page like this, and while we endeavor to maintain up-to-date information on vision correction policies of the US Armed Forces (and other branches of Government service including FBI, US Treasury, Dept. of Homeland Security, and the numerous Federal, State and local law enforcement agencies), you should not rely solely or exclusively on the information contained herein before making a decision about surgical vision correction.
 Service branches are listed below in alphabetical order.

 US Air Force